 - Verify you have read and understand the Reeves Law Group Law School Scholarship requirements

-- Submit a readable copy of your entry (only one entry per law student is allowed).
+- Submit a readable copy of your entry (only one entry per student is permitted)

 The winner will be notified by phone, email and/or U.S. mail after the judging has been completed.

 The winner will be selected by December 15, 2022.
 The winner must provide proof of enrollment prior to disbursement of the award.
 The award will be disbursed by January 15, 2023.

 Use of Award Monies

-The award winner understands and represents that the scholarship monies will be sent directly to the winner’s school and shall be used only for education-related purposes, such as tuition, books, etc.
+The award winner understands and accepts that the scholarship monies will be sent directly to the winner’s school and shall be used only for tuition and education-related purposes.

 Submissions: All content and creative work become the property of The Reeves Law Group upon submission and may be reposted or displayed online or through any media channels, in whole or part, without notification.
 When you send email communications to The Reeves Law Group, its agents and/or representatives may retain those communications.

-By submitting an application, the applicant grants The Reeves Law Group, its agents and/or representatives permission to post the applicant’s name, school or university, applicant’s photo, and the winning entry in the firm’s website http://www.robertreeveslaw.com (The Reeves Law Group), and in other marketing platforms, including but not limited to blog, social media accounts, and related sites.
+By submitting an application, the applicant grants The Reeves Law Group, its agents and/or representatives permission to post the applicant’s name, school or university, applicant’s photo, and the winning entry on the firm’s website (The Reeves Law Group), and on other marketing platforms, including but not limited to blogs, social media accounts, and related sites.
 The winning applicant also agrees to assist The Reeves Law Group and its agents with any tasks that the law firm deems reasonable or necessary to help with the above and other promotional activities.

 Most Recent Winners